 A specimen belonging to the Amazon Research Team's collections

 Studying biology at our department consists of an essential combination of theory and practice from the first year on.
-Practical studies in our laboratories are conducted in small groups led by experienced scientists, whereas field courses take place in our various research stations, from the marine environment in southern archipelago to the tundras of northern Lapland.

 The importance of grandmothers in the lives of their grandchildren has changed.
 The shared lifetime between grandmothers and their grandchildren has a fundamental effect on how grandparents and grandchildren influence each other.
 A study conducted by biologists at the University of Turku, based on Finnish parish registers, indicates that, in this agrarian society, the shared lifetime of grandchildren and their grandmothers was short.